Marcus Dupree: Post-football life

 After he was released by the Rams, Dupree performed as a professional wrestler for the USWA in 1995.
 He also ran a sports bar and worked as a casino-greeter for a short period of time.

 In 2011, Dupree was diagnosed with prostate cancer but recovered.
 Earlier in 2011, he was running a pro wrestling promotion organization, called Mid South Wrestling.
 Dupree is also a licensed truck driver with OTR experience.

-He later found to have had a role in the Mississippi welfare funds scandal.
+He later was found to have had a role in the Mississippi welfare funds scandal.

 Personal life

 Dupree has three sons, Marquez, Landon and Rashad.
 He also has a grandson.